Mapping Africa Transformations

 Security

-Instability has been growing in the Sahel and West Africa as transnational violent extremist organisations have proliferated.
-As a result, violent events have become more frequent and civilian casualties have increased.
-Our tools help policy makers to better understand the spatial dynamics of violence which leads to better designed, place-based and contextualised policies.
+Instability is on the rise in the Sahel and West Africa.
+Violent events and civilian casualties are increasing.
+Our tools help policy makers to better understand the geography of violence which leads to better designed, place-based and contextualised policies.
+Security is analysed under four dimensions: i) the Spatial Conflict Dynamics indicator; ii) conflict networks; iii) borders and iv) urban/rural.

 Related content